gtopcular/OPENCVPRACTISE/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Attention

+if you using a Windows please change file path.